zcebeci/fcvalid/README.md

 ```{r}
 help(package="fcvalid")
 ```
-For reaching the detailed vignette abou the use of package with examples, run the following command and then click HTML link on the accessed page in your web browser.
+For reaching the detailed vignette about the usage of package with examples, run the following command and then click *HTML* link on the accessed page in your web browser.
 Read the vignette and apply the examples.

 ```{r}
 browseVignettes("fcvalid")